jamespericles/Homework-06/to-do.md

 - Animations of some kind
 - Typing in search bar tries to autofill
 - Color code whether conditions as favorable, moderate, and severe

-Tutor Goals

-- Fix carousel
-- Make appended table cells clickable to recall that data
-- Find solution for weather symbols
-- Help with styling
-- FIX THE TIME ISSUE

 Plan